 Reflexology is a popular choice through pregnancy.
 It works on the principle of stimulating reflexes on the feet that correspond to other areas of your body (read more) and can be conducted clothed and seated (helpful if you struggle to get onto a massage couch!)

-An "wholistic" approach that takes into account your mind, body and soul, this brings together massage, reflexology, aromatherapy and intuitive healing to create a truly individual treatment.
+An "wholistic" approach that takes into account your mind, body and soul, this brings together massage, reflexology and, aromatherapy to create a truly individual treatment.

 90 minutes :: £55.00

 120 minutes :: £75.00

 Reflexology works best when used regularly to help balance your body and mind in preparation for childbirth and the postnatal period.

 Massage increases dopamine and serotonin, and lowers cortisol and norepinephrine, levels.

 studies have also shown that unborn babies are also affected by any stress that their mother is experiencing, so relaxed mum equals relaxed baby.

 Postpartum depression and cortisol levels were decreased in the massaged women.
 The newborns of the massaged mothers also had lower cortisol levels than the newborns of the control mothers, and performed better on the Brazelton Neonatal Behavioral Assessment habituation, orientation and motor scales.

 APA Field T. (2010).
 Pregnancy and labor massage.
 Expert review of obstetrics & gynecology.
 5 (2), 177-181